MasfiqurNehal/Retinal-Disease-Diagnosis-Deep-Learning/README.md

 B.Sc. in Computer Science & Engineering
 Daffodil International University

 🌐**Portfolio:** https://masfiqur-nehal.vercel.app/
 💼**LinkedIn:** https://www.linkedin.com/in/masfiqur-nehal/
 📧**Email:** masfiqur.nehal509@gmail.com

+(For questions, collaborations, research and development fell free to contact with me)

 ---

-(This project reflects strong skills in Deep Learning, Medical Image Analysis, and Applied AI Systems.)
+This project reflects strong skills in Deep Learning, Medical Image Analysis, and Applied AI Systems.

+---

+##⚠️ Disclaimer
+(This tool is for research and educational purposes only.
+It is never intended to replace professional medical diagnosis or treatment.
+Always consult a medical professional for diagnosis.)